 When do I apply for loans and scholarships?

 If I get a fellowship or scholarship for my first year, will it renew automatically for the second year?

 What is Columbia Business School’s Title IV FAFSA code?

-What is the FAFSA used for?
+How is the FAFSA used?

 What is the average amount of need-based scholarships?

 Are grants or scholarships taxable?

 Are there any other outside sources that I should consider?

 Once admitted, how do I defer my outstanding student loans?